ormeiry/Piano/README.md

 # Piano

-One of my first projects
+### One of my first projects

-It was fun building it at the time.
+#### It was fun building it at the time.

-There are some things i can do better now.

-I will update it in the near future for sure.
+#### I will update it in the near future for sure. --- Updated it! ---

-You can use the mouse or the number keys to play!
+#### You can click on the piano or play on the keyboard key "Q" to "P" for the white and "2-3", "5-6-7", "9-0" for the black ones!